wbcai/litness-test/README.md

 Four environment variables are required for this application.
 First two are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 These are required for downloading the training dataset from S3.
 The other two environment variables require a Spotify account.
 Please see section below on instructions for obtaining those variables.

-Note: Environment variables related to AWS RDS instances are optional.
+Environment variables related to AWS RDS instances are optional.
 App will by default build a local SQLite database.
+To use an RDS instance, please complete the `env_config` template, then apply the environment variables:

+    source env_config

 ### Spotify environment variables